Mormonism and slavery: Legal period (1852–1862)

 The acts had a few special provisions unique to slavery in Utah, reflecting Mormon beliefs.
 Enslavers were required by law to correct and punish the people they enslaved, which particularly worried Republicans in Congress.
-Terrirtory laws stated that Black people who were enslaved and brought into the Territory had to come "of their own free will and choice"; and they could not be sold to a different enslaver or forced from the Territory against their will, though how one measured the consent and free will of an enslaved person was not made clear.
+Territory laws stated that Black people who were enslaved and brought into the Territory had to come "of their own free will and choice"; and they could not be sold to a different enslaver or forced from the Territory against their will, though how one measured the consent and free will of an enslaved person was not made clear.
 Enslaved Native people just had to be in the possession of a white person, which Republicans in Congress complained was too broad.
 Indigenous American enslavement was limited to twenty years, while Black enslavement was limited to not be longer "than will satisfy the debt due his [master]."
 Several unique provisions were included which terminated the enslaver's contract in the event that the enslaver neglected to feed, clothe, shelter, or otherwise abused the slave beyond a certain extent, or attempted to take them from the Territory against their will.
 Black people in slavery, but not Indigenous people, were released if their enslaver had sexual intercourse with (i.e. raped) them.
 Some schooling was also required for enslaved persons, with Black individuals requiring less schooling than Native American people.
 White LDS apostle Orson Hyde wrote in a church newspaper in 1851 that all those Black and Indigenous people enslaved by white people in the Utah Territory appeared "perfectly contented and satisfied".
 However, a Black-owned newspaper reported the recollection of Alexander Bankhead who had been brought to Utah by his enslaver and reported that during his previous meetings with fellow enslaved Black people in Salt Lake City he learned they were "far from happy" and longed for their freedom, and that "many of them were subjected to the same treatment that was accorded the plantation negroes of the South".

 Justin Smith Morrill opposed the Mormon belief in slavery.